zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 In this initial setup phase, it’s important to pay attention to the `sync_info` field.
 If `catching_up` is true, it means that Heimdall is not fully synced.
 You can check the other properties within `sync_info` to get a sense how far behind Heimdall is.

 ## Starting Bor

 At this point, you should have a node that’s successfully running Heimdall.
 You should be ready now to run Bor.

 Before we get started with Bor, we need to run the Heimdall rest server.
 This command will start a REST API that Bor uses to retrieve information from Heimdall.
-The command to start server is
+The command to start server is:

 ```bash
 docker run -p 1317:1317 -v /mnt/data/heimdall:/heimdall-home:rw --net polygon --name heimdallrest --entrypoint /usr/local/bin/heimdalld -d --restart unless-stopped 0xpolygon/heimdall:0.2.12 rest-server --home=/heimdall-home --node "tcp://heimdall:26657"